GAGGIUINO/gaggiuino.github.io/docs/guides/machine-specific-guide.md

 > [!Note|style:callout|label:APPLICABLE MODELS|iconVisibility:visible]
 > 230V (EU) Gaggia Classic Pro Eco and Evo models with an Eco PCB.

-To comply with EU regulations, Gaggia Classic variants sold there include a PCB (Eco board) that turns the machine off after 20 minutes of inactivity.
+A Gaggia Classic with Gaggiuino typically takes 10-15 minutes to reach thermal equilibrium.
+However, in adherence to EU regulations, Gaggia Classic models available in the region are equipped with a PCB (Eco board) designed to power off the machine after 20 minutes of idle operation.
 These machines also have a monostable (spring-return) switch that defaults to the "Off" position when not pressed.
-To make the machine bistable a spring must be removed.
+To make the switch bistable a spring must be removed.

 Remove the switch from the machine.
-Gently push the side walls one at a time until the locking tabs (circled red) are released.
+Use a thin pry tool to gently push the side walls one at a time until the locking tabs (circled red) are released.
 Remove the 3rd spring, then reassemble.

 <img width="600" alt="image" src="https://github.com/GAGGIUINO/gaggiuino.github.io/assets/117388662/3e99f5c4-f8e1-4413-b91b-2bf3890c3737">